scorpiodiagrams/scorpio_dev/wiki/sidebar.md

 #Jump( scorpio_dev;dev_docs \Diamond Scorpio Dev
 # \Diamond Scorpio Development
 This repo.
 New features under development)
-#Jump( scorpio_wiki;index \Diamond Scorpio Wiki
-# \Diamond Scorpio Wiki Repo
-Documentation of the Scorpio Wiki.
-Scorpio Wiki formats text into web pages.
-Scorpio Wiki uses Markdown with extensions)
 #Jump( slush;index \Slush Slush
 # \Slush Slush Repo
 Slush pile.
 All that text and those diagrams that are on the way out.
+This link is not available on-line.
 Only available in offline content-development mode.)